On March 24th,

 and war?
 Among other things the same Allies had repeatedly urged

 the Italians to rise against the nazists and fascists.

-The coroner Attilio Ascarelli, who performed the autopsies to the martyrs of the Fosse Ardeatine, allowing them to have an appropriate burial, despite the attempt of the Nazis to conceal and destroy the corpses, wrote that Via Rasella attack, "was the outburst of a state of mind which necessarily arose from the atmosphere of hatred, fear and from the inhumane continued persecution and provocation" and defined the massacre of the Fosse Ardeatine" the cruel satisfaction of a brutal vindictiveness".
+The coroner Attilio Ascarelli, who performed the autopsies to the martyrs of the Fosse Ardeatine, allowing them to have an appropriate burial, despite the attempt of the Nazis to conceal and destroy the corpses (see the plaque in his memory in the Memorial), wrote that Via Rasella attack, "was the outburst of a state of mind which necessarily arose from the atmosphere of hatred, fear and from the inhumane continued persecution and provocation" and defined the massacre of the Fosse Ardeatine" the cruel satisfaction of a brutal vindictiveness".
 (Ascarelli)

 Rome was only formally an "open city", but it was actually under the occupation of nazis and fascists, who carried out continuous sweeps and shootings: just think that in Forte Bravetta, at the age of the Fosse Ardeatine massacre, more than fifty antifascist fighters had been shot, almost all for "anti-German activities".
 Also on October 16th, 1943, the nazis and the fascists had seized from the ghetto of Rome "open city" 1,259 persons, deporting 1,014 of them to concentration camps, whence only sixteen of them came back home, more than 800 died in the gas chambers one week after the roundup.
 (Spizzichino) The Roman citizens reacted to this gory oppression by lawful acts of war, by exercising the right to fight and free their own country from a foreign occupation and from a home dictatorship who was standing only for the support of foreign occupiers.